spinkube/spin-operator/documentation/content/troubleshooting.md

 ## Too long: must have at most 262144 bytes

-When running `kubectl apply -f my-file.yaml`, the following error can occur of the `.yam.` file is too large:
+When running `kubectl apply -f my-file.yaml`, the following error can occur if the `.yaml` file is too large:

 ```bash
 Too long: must have at most 262144 bytes